-ASX Principle Reference 1 Compliance (1) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or (2) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
-1.6 A listed entity should: 3.1 Comply (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose, in relation to each reporting period, whether a performance evaluation was 3.2 Performance evaluation was not undertaken undertaken in the reporting period in accordance with that process.
-The FY2015 performance and evaluation process was deferred given corporate events such as the merger with Neon Energy Limited which was subsequently terminated by Neon in December 2014, the change of managing director and chief executive officer, the resignation of Mr Michael Sweeney on 5 th January 2015 and the takeover offer by UK listed, Mosman Oil & Gas which was announced in December 2014 and concluded in June 2015.
-1.7 A listed entity should: 20101 (a) have and disclose a process for periodically evaluating the performance of its senior executives; and 3.1 Comply (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
-3.2 For the 2015 financial year, the performance review of the Managing Director was not undertaken following the appointment of Mr Peter Stickland as Chief Executive Officer and Managing Director in December 2014/January 2015.
-Principle 2 Structure the board to add value 2.1 The board of a listed entity should: 1.3 Does not comply for 2.1(a)(1) (a) have a nomination committee which: following resignation of Mr Michael Sweeney on 5 th January 2015.
-Given (1) has at least three members, a majority of whom are independent directors; and(2) is chaired by an independent the size of the company, the board has elected not to replace Mr Sweeney.
-The committee now comprises two independent non-executive directors.
-(2) is chaired by an independent director, director, And disclose: Complies for 2.1(a)(2),(3),(4) Complies for $2.1(a)(2),(3),(4)$
+ASX Principle Reference Compliance (1) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or (2) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+1.6 A listed entity should: 3.1 Comply (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+3.1 For the 2016 financial year, a performance review of Directors was not undertaken given the significant changes in the composition of the board.
+1.7 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of its senior executives; and 3.1 Comply (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+3.1 There were no executive performance reviews conducted in May/June 2016 following downsizing and reduced workhours for executive staff.
+Principle 2 Structure the board to add value 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and 1.3 The committee comprises two independent non-executive directors given the size of the company.
+(2) is chaired by an independent director, And disclose: 2.2 Complies for $2.1 (a)(2),(3),(4)$ (3) the charter of the committee; r (4) the members of the committee; and The number of Remuneration & (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings.
+Nomination Committee meetings held throughout the year and the attendance at those meetings is disclosed in the Company's Annual Report.
+2.2 A listed entity should have and disclose a 1.2 Comply board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
+The skills of each director are disclosed on the Company Website.
+2.3 A listed entity should disclose: Comply (a) the names of the directors considered by the board to be independent directors; 1.3 These details are disclosed in the Annual Report.